 Defensive Driving

-In towns and cities, cars may suddenly brake and do a U-turn in the middle of the road, people may jay-walk or bicycle unexpectedly across the road, and cars often make turns without signaling.
+While the highways are pretty easy driving, in towns and cities, cars may suddenly brake and do a U-turn in the middle of the road, people may jay-walk or bicycle unexpectedly across the road.
+And cars often make turns without signaling.
 You also have to watch out for taxis, which sometimes stop without warning to pick up passengers.

 On the highway, it's generally much easier and you can relax more.
 Drivers tend to signal more often when they merge, and unexpected stops or swerves are uncommon.